 CCPA: Business Threat or Opportunity?

-In less than two months, the California Consumer Protection Act (CCPA) will go into effect, giving consumers in the state expansive new powers over their data.
+In less than two months, the California Consumer Privacy Act (CCPA) will go into effect, giving consumers in the state expansive new powers over their data.
 While the new law isn’t entirely nailed down, experts say it will present an opportunity for companies to either ride the rising data privacy tide, or be swamped by the new data regulation.

 In many ways, CCPA is modeled after the General Data Protection Regulation (GDPR), the European Union’s data privacy law that went into effect in May 2018.
 Both laws are geared toward giving consumers new control over how their personal data is collected and used, backed by the threat of fines for non-compliance (4% of revenues for GDPR, $750 per incident for CCPA).
 And while CCPA doesn’t include the so-called “Right to be Forgotten,” it does give consumers the “Do Not Sell My Personal Information” option.